Apple's iPhone X to bring company a very merry holiday

 That's mostly what we're obsessed with as Apple posted its fiscal fourth-quarter results Thursday.

-Apple reported selling 46.7 million iPhones in the period, up 2.6 percent from the previous year.
+Apple sold 46.7 million iPhones in the period, up 2.6 percent from the previous year.
 Overall, analysts expected Apple to sell 46.5 million iPhones in the quarter, according to Bernstein.

 The hiccup here is that the numbers don't show how well all of the new iPhones performed.
 Typically, the company releases its newest iPhones in September, and the quarter benefits from the first weeks of sales.
 This year, though, Apple has two separate releases: the iPhone 8 and 8 Plus on Sept.
 22 and the iPhone X on Friday.